 Make a selection around your photo in the size and shape you want with the Selection tool.

 Add a new Raster layer.
 Pick a color either in the current papers or on your photo.
-I chose the pink from the starburst background paper.
+I chose pink from the starburst background paper.
 Flood fill that selection and deselect.
 You can repeat on more than one photo using the same or different colors.
 Arrange the layers as you want.

 Changing your mind?